 The Australian Wagyu Association (AWA) is again facilitating the Wagyu Branded Beef Competition at this year’s Annual Conference being held at Mackay Entertainment Convention Centre (MECC) in Mackay, Qld, May 2 – 6, 2018.

-Entry into the 2018 Wagyu branded Beef Competition is available now.
-Register your brand by completing the entry form button.
-Entries close 16 February 2018.
+Entry into the 2018 Wagyu branded Beef Competition closed on 16 February 2018.

 Entry fees are payable on receipt of invoice and non-refundable once entry is accepted by the Australian Wagyu Association.
 All prices listed are inclusive of GST.
 The AWA will invoice you for the classes you have entered.